keeguon/json-manager/README.md

 ## ToDo

-* Allow exported data to be imported.
+* Display more accurately the errors.

 ## License